How do I get a good night’s sleep?

 Having a hard time falling asleep is typically due to hyper-adrenal function or sympathetic overdrive.
 And if you are waking up in the middle of night consistently, it could be due to hypo-adrenal function causing your blood sugar to drop too low at night which then wakes you up.

 It is important to realize that not only stress, but what you eat throughout the day can impact the adrenals and cortisol levels.
-Skipping meals or eating too many carbs, etc. can disrupt blood sugar balance which will then through cortisol levels off.
+Skipping meals, eating too many carbs, not eating enough carbs, etc. can disrupt blood sugar balance which will then through cortisol levels off.
 If cortisol levels are high at night, falling asleep will be difficult.

 Another thing to consider is the temperature in your house.
 Our bodies are made to sleep when it is cool.
 Warm temperature can confuse your muscles causing them to be more active and tense.
 Turning up the air-conditioning can be very helpful for those struggling to fall or stay asleep.

 Foods can help you to get the shut eye you may be missing.
 Healthy fats like coconut oil, almond butter, avocados, etc. can help nourish the brain and can function as a great bedtime snack and keep blood sugar stable throughout the night.
-Other sleep supporting foods include tart cherries and fermented foods and vegetable fibers.
+Other sleep supporting foods include healthy starches like a yam, and tart cherries, fermented foods and vegetable fibers.
 Foods such as these may actually help you sleep better since they improve gut health.
 A healthy gut then sends calming signals to the brain so you can feel at ease.

 Supplements can often help people with cortisol issues to get a good night’s sleep.
-A protocol I have found very effective for my clients is: L-theanine, 5-HTP, melatonin, magnesium, and Sedalin (a special blend of magnolia bark).
-You can start out with just L-theanine taken 2-3 times a day and see if that does the trick.
-My favorite is the Sedalin which can be very useful for tough cases.
-Herbals like passion flower and valerian root can be useful as well.
+A protocol I have found very effective for my clients is: L-theanine, 5-HTP, melatonin, magnesium, and phosphatidylserine.